Existence and stability of near-constant solutions of variable-coefficient scalar field equations: Introduction

 for some $\lambda >0$, where $v$ is the difference between the solution $u$ and the steady-state $U$.
 The functional $\mathcal I$ is a Lyaponov-type functional satisfying (a) coercivity of $\frac d {dt}\mathcal I$ with respect to the (weighted) $H^1$ norm of $v$, and (b) $\mathcal I$ itself is controlled from above by $H^1\times L^2$ norms of $v$.
 Establishing property (a) is the main ingredient of the proofs.

-This approach is inspired by the earlier work of Kowalcyz-Martel-Mu\~noz, who used Virial functionals of the same form to prove asymptotic stability with respect to odd perturbations for the $\phi^4$ kink \cite{KMMphi4}, and also the absense of odd breathers close to the vacuum solution for a class of equations with potential $F$ sufficiently smooth near zero \cite{KMM2017breathers}.
-These works applied to the constant-coefficient case.
+This type of Virial argument was pioneered by Kowalcyz-Martel-Mu\~noz, who used Virial functionals of the same form to prove asymptotic stability with respect to odd perturbations for the $\phi^4$ kink \cite{KMMphi4}, and also the absense of odd breathers close to the vacuum solution for a class of equations with potential $F$ sufficiently smooth near zero \cite{KMM2017breathers}.
+Related techniques were later used in \cite{KMMV2020kink,KMkink, cuccagna2022kink, li2022quadratic} to establish asymptotic stability results for various classes of scalar field models.
+See also \cite{cuccagna2019nls, cuccagna2021nls} for related approaches in the context of nonlinear Schr\"odinger equations with trapping potential.

+These works all applied to equations with constant-coefficient linear terms.
 In \cite{snelson2016stability}, the second named author generalized the result of \cite{KMMphi4} to the case of variable coefficients, but with $c=0$ and $b$ small.
 The present article deals with non-perturbative coefficients $b$ and $c$.
-See \cite{cuccagna2019nls} for a related approach in the context of nonlinear Schr\"odinger equations with a delta potential.

 One novelty of our proof compared to \cite{snelson2016stability} is in extending the coercivity property of $\frac d{dt} \mathcal I$ to functions that are not necessarily odd.
 The mechanism for this coercivity is provided by the linear coefficients $b$ and $c$, which in some sense act as damping terms.

-If $b$ and $c$ are both small in a suitable norm, analysis along the lines of the proof of Theorem \ref{t:asymptotic-odd} can establish asymptotic stability of the vacuum state with respect to odd perturbations.
+If $b$ and $c$ are both small in a suitable norm, analysis along the lines of the proof of Theorem \ref{t:asymptotic-odd} can establish asymptotic stability of the vacuum state with respect to odd perturbations, without the assumption \eqref{e:b-c-coercive}.
 We omit the details, since the key ideas are similar to those contained in this article, but simpler.